Free Trial

 What is JPMorgan International Growth ETF's current short interest?

-Short interest is the volume of JPMorgan International Growth ETF shares that have been sold short but have not yet been covered or closed out.
-As of June 15th, investors have sold 139,400 shares of JIG short.
-7.97% of JPMorgan International Growth ETF's shares are currently sold short.
+Short interest is the volume of JPMorgan International Growth ETF shares that have been sold short but have not yet been closed out or covered.
+As of July 15th, traders have sold 12,100 shares of JIG short.
 Learn More on JPMorgan International Growth ETF's current short interest.

 What is a good short interest ratio for JPMorgan International Growth ETF?